 Janis: Little Girl Blue - Raw Greatness and All Its Conflicted, Emotional Energy

 A Night with Janis Joplin has just completed its North American tour.
-The play, a biographical "musical journey" reveals one undeniable truth.
-Even 46 years after her death, Janis Joplin's life and work connects with audiences.
+The play, a biographical "musical journey," reveals one undeniable truth.
+Even 46 years after her death, Janis Joplin's life and work connect with audiences.
 People still want more.
 A recent documentary does its best to offer additional perspectives into the life of the rock-blues performer.

 Janis: Little Girl Blue is a brilliant - and sad - portrait of the tragic and legendary singer.
 Watching Janis Joplin on stage is upbeat, thrilling, and outright mesmerizing.
-Joplin can to life on the stage and her screaming blues medleys captivated audiences throughout the world during the late 1960's.
-The documentary captures not only the amazing performances of Janis Joplin - incredible time capsules of an era from long ago - but also the singer's personal life, a sad life to be sure.
-Depression, alcohol use, and drug problems plagued Joplin until her tragic death in October of 1970.
+Joplin came to life on the stage, and her screaming blues medleys captivated audiences throughout the world during the late 1960s.
+The documentary captures not only the fantastic performances of Janis Joplin - incredible time capsules of an era from long ago - but also the singer's personal life, sad life to be sure.
+Depression, alcohol use and drug problems plagued Joplin until her tragic death in October of 1970.

 The Audience-Musical-Emotional Connection

 Passion and timing are two traits that immediately reveal themselves when listening to any classic Janis Joplin tune.
-"Me and Bobby McGee" is a perfect example of how she would raise and lower her pitch to get the maximum impact out of the lyrics.
-Listening to the studio version of the song positively takes the listening into the strange romance of the song.
+"Me and Bobby McGee" is a perfect example of how she would raise and lower her pitch to get the lyrics' maximum impact.
+Listening to the studio version of the song nay draw fans into the strange romance of the song.
 The stage version brings all this to the next level.
-Joplin is able to power forth incredible emotion in the song that the tale of the song comes to life on stage.
+Joplin can power forth incredible emotion in the song that the song's tale comes to life on stage.
 It comes to life through Joplin and helps create a connection with the audience.
-Singer, song, and the audience all come together to experience the music in the moment.
+Singer, song, and the audience all come together to experience the music at the moment.
 In the documentary, there is a clip of Don Adams mocking Joplin's method of on-stage catharsis.
 He didn't get it.
 He wasn't all that important.

-"You know you got it if it makes you feel good" is a classic line from Joplin classic "Piece of My Heart".
+"You know you got it if it makes you feel good" is a classic line from Joplin's "Piece of My Heart."
 Music comes to life emotional in this song - and all great Joplin songs.
-While she may not have been able to articulate the emotions and experiences in an academic manner, Joplin knew what to do when she went on stage.
-In the 1960's, music had to make a better connection with the audience since you had a singer, a stage, amplifiers, and people out in the chairs.
+While she may not have been able to articulate the emotions and experiences academically, Joplin knew what to do when she went on stage.
+In the 1960s, music had to make a better connection with the audience since you had a singer, a stage, amplifiers, and people out in the chairs.
 All the modern technological/marketing nonsense designed to pre-package and sell banal music and promotional images did not exist in those days.

 Raw emotion and power cannot be manufactured.
-A powerful connection between the singer's feelings and the audience derives from the singer's ability to convey those feelings in an effective and moving manner.
+A powerful connection between the singer's feelings and the audience derives from the singer's ability to convey those feelings effectively and moving.
 Joplin did this with every nuance and essence of her voice.

-Again, none of that emotion can be manufactured.
-Sadly, the origins of the emotion have their dark edge.
+Again, manufacturing emotions seems impossible.
+Sadly, the origins of the feeling have their dark edge.

 An Ugly Shadow

 Janis: Little Girl Blue does not shirk away from the more ominous and painful aspects of Joplin's life.
 No one should be surprised that internal pain contributed to substance abuse.
-The documentary does cast light on a truly awful, unfortunate, and totally avoidable incident that happened in her life.
+The documentary casts light on a truly awful, unfortunate, and avoidable incident in her life.